March 22 is World Water Day.

 A loss of just one percent of your normal body water percentage can leave you feeling tired.
 A loss of more than 2-4% can affect your mental functioning too.
 This is why you need to drink enough water to keep yourself active and free from any sort of fatigue.
 Read more about howwater is the fuel that keeps your body running.

-These are just some of the basic health benefits of water.
+These are just some of the .
 Besides this, it can also help you lose weight and prevent heart disease as it is a much healthier substitute to sugar-loaded soft drinks for quenching thirst.
 You may already be drinking water a few times in a day, but are you drinking enough?